chrisxxmas/MYCOOP64/CONTRIBUTING.md

 git submodule update --init
 ```

-In order to build locally, you need at least to install the [.NET Core 3.
+In order to build locally, you need at least to install the [.NET Core 3.1 SDK](http